 - Jet boat ride into Hells Canyon National Recreation Area

-- Transit eight locks and a private tour at Bonneville Dam Visitor Center
+- Transit eight locks and tour the Bonneville Dam Visitor Center

 - Presentation by a Nez Perce tribal member

-- Narration on board by natural and cultural history interpreter
+- Narration by natural and cultural history guides

 DAY 3: Columbia River Gorge National Scenic Area / Hood River Valley: Gateway to the gorge.
 Slip through the Bonneville Dam locks, then head behind the scenes at the visitor center.
 You’re in luck with a private tour of its massive turbines and fish ladders.
-From there, take to the Columbia Gorge Highway for the Crown Point overlook where the iconic views of the Gorge come into sight.
-Snap a few photos and grab a bite before big adventure: a bike and wine outing.
+Take a walk on the wild side at Multnomah Falls—the tallest in the state.
+Snap a few photos before big adventure: a bike* and wine outing.
 Pedal and taste your way through the Hood River Valley accompanied by local guides.
 Quaint shops, bountiful orchards, boutique wineries—it’s all worth stopping for.
 Hop off your bike for visits with the locals and wine tastings on sunny patios.
 Back on the saddle again, feel the breeze in your face as you wind your way on backcountry roads through this perfectly pastoral countryside.
 On board, rest up from a full day with a good soak in the hot tub.
+(BLD)

 DAY 4: Rowena Plateau / Columbia River Gorge: Lava flows, floods, and volcanic ash deposits shaped the Rowena—sheer cliffs, basalt landforms, wide-stretching plateaus.
 At Rowena Overlook, it’s boots-on-the-ground exploration.
 Opt for 2-mile round trip hike to the crest of Tom McCall Nature Preserve.
 Your reward: expansive views in every direction—including the river far below.
 Or, choose the steeper, 3.6-mile round trip Tom McCall Point trail.
 On a cloudless day, your effort gaining 1,000 feet of elevation pays off with views of Mt.
 Adams, Mt.
 Hood, and the Columbia River GorgeOUS!
 Post-hike, fuel up.
-There’s time to cycle or stroll along the Twin Tunnels Trail—a pedestrian-only section of the historic Columbia River Highway, or tour a Hood River orchard and working farm (that makes a mighty fine cider).
+There’s time to cycle or stroll along the Twin Tunnels Trail—a pedestrian-only section of the historic Columbia River Highway, or explore downtown Hood River on your own.
+Art galleries, boutique shops, and wine tasting are all options.
+(BLD)

 DAY 5: Deschutes River: River play is on the agenda today—whichever option you pick start with a shallow wet landing on beach.
 Choose whitewater with a Deschutes rafting adventure.
 Class II and III+ rapids come with names like Elevator and Surf City.
 Rafting guides provide the gear (including optional wetsuits) and expertise; your ship’s chef provides the picnic lunch.
-Stick to dry land and hike or bike in the canyon of Deschutes River State Recreation Area.
+Stick to dry land and visit the Columbia Hills State Park on foot or, if weather permits, by skiff.
 Take a dip in a lazy section of the river, and let the sunshine dry you up after a swim.
 Along the river’s edge, listen to the rustle of cottonwoods.
 Swap stories with your shipmates over sunset cocktails and appetizers.
+(BLD)

-DAY 9: Clarkston, WA – Disembark: One last fresh scone or omelet.
-After breakfast, disembark in Clarkston and transfer to the Lewiston, Idaho or Spokane, Washington airport (your choice) to catch your flight home.
+DAY 8: Clarkston, Washington – Disembark: One last fresh scone or omelet.
+After breakfast, disembark in Clarkston and transfer to the Spokane, Washington airport to catch your flight home.
+(B)

 Check out NPCA’s full tour lineup at www.npca.org/trips